 Phase 1 - Complete Summer 2023

 To Be Confirmed

 A task team of the Community and Economic Development Commission (CEDC) developed the conceptual plan for the Picton Harbour Trail in 2021.
 The task team included members of Council, CEDC, Accessibility Advisory Committee, Heritage Advisory Committee, and the Picton BIA.

-In 2022, funding from the Canada Community Revitalization Fund was secured to upgrade the landscaping at 4 of the 7 lookouts along the Harbour Trail, including Chimney Point, Queen Elizabeth Park, Bridge Street, and Picton Marina with completion in Summer 2023.
-Interpretive panels touch on the history and ecological importance the of Picton Harbour.
+With Government of Canada funding, through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), the County of Prince Edward was able to upgrade the landscaping at four (4) of the seven (7) lookouts along the Harbour Trail, including Chimney Point, Queen Elizabeth Park, Bridge Street and Picton Marina with completion in Summer 2023.
+The improvements now accommodate persons with mobility concerns to help them enjoy the views, as well as access to Picton Harbour.
+Other features include places for rest, shade and picnics.
+Interpretive panels were installed to touch on the history and ecological importance the of Picton Harbour.

 In 2021, Staff consulted with a number of community groups and organizations to collect input on the Harbour Trail concept including: Regulatory Bodies (e.g. Quinte Conservation, Ministry of Natural Resources), Mohawks on the Bay of Quinte, Property Stakeholders, Community Organizations (e.g. Community Care for Seniors, The ROC, Discover YOUth, Community Living), and municipal committees of Council (e.g. Environmental Advisory Committee, Heritage Advisory Committee).